 OXE Diesel models are built to last.
 The service intervals of 200 hours for routine service and 800 hours for extended service and expected service life exceeding 3000 hours is a testament to the reliability of the system.
 The long service life provides confidence and safety for commercial users who need to know that they are not working with worn-out tools.

-Due to a significantly lower fuel consumption outboard built for the leisure market, OXE Diesel offers the user unprecedented range.
+Due to a significantly lower fuel consumption than an outboard built for the leisure market, OXE Diesel offers the user unprecedented range.
 The fact that OXE Diesel runs on diesel also provides the user with the ability to refuel from larger diesel-powered vessels or marine-based platforms that further increases the versatility.
 This greatly increases operational runtimes for operators who predominantly use diesel as the main fuel.
 The OXE Diesel also has great fuel economy and uses 40% less fuel than a modern, leisure, gasoline outboard.

 It is a fact that user-friendliness and easily accessible service points increase the likelihood of well-maintained products.